Are you looking for a way to edit Gravity Forms submissions on the front end of your website?

 In this post, we’re going to show you how to use GravityView to enable front end editing for Gravity Forms entries.
 This allows users to update their form submissions after clicking “submit” without needing to see the backend of your website.
+This also allows site admins to edit form entries from the front end.

 Implementing Gravity Forms front-end editing lets users submit unfinished applications, edit their directory profiles, update their online registrations, and more!
 Here are the steps we’ll follow in this post: